jeremycherfas/user/pages/03.blog/monthly-report-2021-05/item.md

 - Repotted an orchid after reviving with weak tea for a week
 - Discovered the pleasure of DIY fruit vinegars
-- Got a new outdoor trable for the succulents
+- Got a new outdoor table for the succulents
 - Attended as much as I could of the virtual Hearsay Audio Festival.
 Some cracking award winners
 - Took a teeny-weeny baby step into Jupyter
 - Had a (malignant) mole removed
 - My car got towed away, my own fault.
 Recovery relatively painless, but expensive
 - Cultural quickie in Osta Antica with a simple picnic lunch

-Cosmic doubts about working

 ### Activities